Summary

 10. Virginia Woolf

 Let’s end on an absolute corker.
 Virginia Woolf was an English writer and considered one of the most important modernist 20th century authors.
 A bronze bust by Stephen Tomlin was erected in 2004 in Tavistock Square, a copy of an original likeness from 1931 which is held by the National Portrait Gallery.
 Woolf’s works have inspired women for years and she is an icon of feminism.
-Aurora Metro Arts and Media, a London-based charity, are currently campaigning to get a life-size statue of Virginia Woolf sited in Richmond-on-Thames, where she lived.
+Aurora Metro Arts and Media, a London-based charity, campaigned for five years to get a life-size statue of Virginia Woolf sited in Richmond-on-Thames, where she lived.
+It was eventually unveiled in 2022.

 Representation Matters